IBM-Cloud/observability-teams/README.md

     - Team Go: You can see metrics only from containers related to the Go application
     - Team Node: You can see metrics only from containers related to the Node.js application.

-### Verify metrics, logging and activities are visible to each account you added to a team
+### Verify metrics are visible to each account you added to a team

 1. Log in to your IBM Cloud account from a browser with an account that you added to the Go team.
 2. From the top nav bar, select to switch to the account this user was invited to.
 3. Navigate to **Observability** > **Monitoring** page.
 4. Click on the **Open dashboard** for your **<your_resources_prefix>-monitoring** instance.
-5. From the left panel, click on your initials, you should get a popup with a list of teams:
-    - Team Go
-6. Notice the user only has access to the data related to the Go application/containers.
+5. Notice the user only has access to the data related to the relevant application/containers.
-7. Repeat the above steps for the other accounts.
+6. Repeat the above steps for the other accounts.

 ### Verify logs and activities are visible to each account you added to a team